inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section2.md

 # Set the path to the local directory where the template folder was downloaded
 template_dir = "splishsplash-template-dir"

-# Specify the initial conditions for the fluid simulation and the fluid's properties
+# Specify the initial conditions for the fluid simulation and properties
-initial_velocity = [4, 0, 0]  # Example: A high horizontal initial speed m/s in the x direction
+# Example: A high horizontal initial speed m/s in the x direction
+initial_velocity = [4, 0, 0]
-kinematic_viscosity = 2       # Represents a fluid with higher viscosity m^2/s
+# Represents a fluid with higher viscosity m^2/s
+kinematic_viscosity = 2
-density = 2500                # A denser fluid compared to water 1000 kg/m^3
+# A denser fluid compared to water 1000 kg/m^3
+density = 2500

 # Define the directory where the rendered templates will appear filled
 # with the values of the variables defined above